The 10 Key West Must-Dos

 Snorkeling, kayaking, dolphin watch, day sails

 If the weather is good, go for it.
-Can’t go wrong with any of the charter services, though I’m kinda partial to the Fury folks just because they’ve been doing these things forever and have it down to a science.
+Can’t go wrong with any of the charter services, though I’m kinda partial to the Lazy Dog and Honest Eco folks just because they’ve been doing these things forever and have it down to a science.
+The trip to a sandbar is wonderful

 Fort Jefferson and the Dry Tortugas

 Take the Key West Dry Tortugas Ferry and make a day of it.
 Explore historic Fort Jefferson, get in some great snorkeling and enjoy the 2.5 hour, open water ride each way.
 You’re almost guaranteed to see the massive sea turtles.
 Note: This is a full day trip.
 Leaves at 7 a.m. and returns about 5:30 p.m.
 Reservations a must.
 (And, you can camp overnight if so inclined.
-One of my favorites!)
+One of my favorites!
+Definitely not for kids under mid-teens.
+And teenagers are likely to be bored silly.)

 Do a walking tour of Key West neighborhoods